-TOOLS: One useful data source for assessing intensity of land use as a potential anthropogenic barrier in the 48 contiguous United States is the published maps and downloadable GIS data for Wildland-Urban Interface of the Silvis Lab (University of Wisconsin-Madison and the USDA Forest Service North Central Research Station, silvis.forest.wisc.edu/maps/wui\main).
-Other data sets, such as the Global Land Cover Facility (NASA; glcfapp.glcf.umd.edu/data/) are also acceptable (and offer wider coverage) but may require more advanced GIS capabilities.
+TOOLS: One useful data source for assessing intensity of land use as a potential anthropogenic barrier is the Global Land Cover Facility (NASA; http://glcfapp.glcf.umd.edu/data/), though this may require advanced GIS capabilities.
 Readily available online sources of satellite imagery also may be useful in assessing anthropogenic or certain other barriers.